TahminaChowdhury/art-station-website/README.md

 # About this project

 -This website is about Art.Art gives meaning to our lives and helps us understand our world.

-It is an essential part of our culture because it allows us to have a deeper understanding of our emotions.
+-It's a online community website for artists.Here you can see some famous artits wrok around the world.

+-This is one of the best online community for artists.

 <!-- ## Available Scripts